Utah Unemployment Insurance Claims and Benefits

 Utah Dept. of Unemployment Services expects employers to report all wages paid to each employee on a quarterly basis.
 Unemployment tax is not assessed on wages that exceed the annual wage base; on the other hand, the employer must report all wages paid to them regularly.

 Every business must complete a Status Report, Form 1, which informs them of whether they are subject to state unemployment tax and allows them to register their business.
-If subject to the tax, the employer files her reports on Forms 3 and 3H — Employer’s Contribution Report and Employer’s Quarterly Wage List, respectively.
+If subject to taxes, the employer files his/her reports on Forms 3 and 3H — Employer’s Contribution Report and Employer’s Quarterly Wage List, respectively.

-First and foremost thing is to go online to Utah Department of Workforce Services and click on the option File New- for new claim or Reopen Claim option to renew the UI benefit.
+First and foremost, visit the official website of the Utah Department of Workforce Services and click on the option File New- for new claim or Reopen Claim option to renew the UI benefit.

-Online application section has got four sections.
+Online application page has got four sections.
 Click on continue to begin the procedure of filling the application from personal information section.
-After you complete every section you can’t go back and do any edits, so be conscious while filling the form.
+After you complete every section, you can’t go back and make any changes, so be conscious while filling the form.

-Wait at least two weeks before contacting anyone if you do not receive your unemployment check; sometimes it takes that long for processing.
+Wait at least two weeks before contacting anyone if you do not receive your unemployment check; sometimes it takes that long to process your requests.
 You can call 801-526-WORK (9675) with any questions regarding your claim.

 Duration of Utah Unemployment Benefit